srcimon/screwbox/docs/docs/engine-components/ui.md

 # UI

-The UI component adds support for interactive menus and user notifications.
+The `engine.ui()` component adds support for interactive menus and user notifications.
-Retrieve the UI using `engine.ui()`.

 ## Menus